cylc/cylc-doc/src/user-guide/running-suites.rst

 suite server program using the ZMQ protocol.
 This is the preferred task communications method - it is efficient and direct.

-Suite server programs automatically install suite contact information and credentials on job hosts.
-Users only need to do this manually for remote access to suites on other hosts, or suites owned by other users - see :ref:`RemoteControl`.
+Suite server programs automatically install suite :term:`contact information
+<contact file>` and credentials on job hosts.
+Users only need to do this
+manually for remote access to suites on other hosts, or suites owned by other users - see :ref:`RemoteControl`.

-Ssh Task Messaging
-^^^^^^^^^^^^^^^^^^

-Cylc can be configured to re-invoke task messaging commands on the suite host via non-interactive SSH (from job host to suite host).
-Then a local TCP connection is made to the suite server program.

-(User-invoked client commands
-can do the same thing with the ``--use-ssh`` command option).

-This is less efficient than direct TCP messaging, but it may be useful at sites where the TCP ports are blocked but non-interactive SSH is allowed.

 .. _Polling To Track Job Status:

 Polling to Track Job Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, suite server programs can actively poll task jobs at configurable intervals, via non-interactive SSH to the job host.
+Suite server programs can actively poll task jobs at configurable intervals, via non-interactive SSH to the job host.

 Polling is the least efficient task communications method because task state is updated only at intervals, not when task events actually occur.
 However, it